 To travel you need two important things: the will to do it and money to do it!

-Of course it wasn’t easy to give up our stuff and just sell them.
+Of course, it wasn’t easy to give up our stuff and just sell them.
 The truth is that I had to open my heart and just let them go!
-It wasn’t easy at all, but I tried to think that is better that someone has my things and be happy with them, instead of leaving them inside a box for years.
-And always keeping in mind that I’m giving up something big for something bigger!
-Once you see the money pouring in and your dream becoming true you stop feeling jealous about your possessions.
+It wasn’t easy at all.
+I kept thinking that it was better that someone would have my things and be happy with them, instead of leaving them inside a box for years.
+I always kept in mind that “I’m giving up something big for something bigger!”
+Once you see the money pouring in and your travel dream becoming true, you will stop feeling attached to your possessions.

 About Rob, I just asked him if he is missing anything from our house, and his answer was:

 – Nothing!
-Actually just our bed and shower… Family, friends and the cats…
+Actually, just our bed and shower… Family, friends and the cats…